Warning: *privacy not included with this product

 Review date: 02/07/2021

 Love hurts.
 That's the slogan on the website for the Cellmate chastity cage.
 The Bluetooth connected Cellmate comes in a long and a short version and touts smoother edges to reduce chafing, a waterproof design, and a built-in timer lock that users can't unlock for the duration.
 Qiui has also added a way for users to let anyone, anywhere in the world unlock the device over the internet with a digital key.
 Groovy.
-Too bad this connected chastity cage keeps popping up in the news because it is easy to hack, letting bad guys lock your chastity cage and charge a ransom to remove it.
+Too bad this connected chastity cage keeps popping up in the news because seems the app used to control it is easy to hack, potentially letting bad guys lock your chastity cage and charge a ransom to remove it.
 It does clearly say on the website, "QIUI believes that a true chastity experience is one that does not allow the wearer to have any control over," so maybe that's part of the fun?

 What could happen if something goes wrong